Help For Ovarian Cysts

 Ovarian cysts often cause no symptoms at all.
 If symptoms are present, the following may occur:

-- If the cysts become very large they can cause pressure, a feeling of fullness and discomfort in the abdomen.
+- If the cysts become large they can cause pressure, a feeling of fullness and discomfort in the lower abdomen.

 - Painful sexual intercourse.

-- A disrupted menstrual cycle and/or unusually painful menstrual periods.
+- A disrupted menstrual cycle and/or unusually painful menstrual bleeding.

-If a cyst becomes twisted (called torsion) this can cause intense pain; so too can a large cyst that bursts.
-An ultrasound or laparoscopy can diagnose ovarian cysts.
+If a cyst becomes twisted (called torsion) this can cause intense pain; so too can a large cyst that ruptures (bursts).
+An ultrasound scan (pelvic and trans-vaginal) or a laparoscopy can diagnose ovarian cysts.

 Treatment of ovarian cysts